Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 {{< /tabs >}}

-The serialization format is implemented by our formatter, so the API can be called via `/invert/8-10` and will return `10-8` as a text formatted response.
+The serialization format is implemented by the formatter, so the API can be called via `/invert/8-10` and will return `10-8` as a text formatted response.

 ### Serialization Formats